 How to Improve Loyalty Redemption Rate?

 Loyalty is a powerful concept in the B2B environment.
-Companies have long been relying on engagement incentives and rewards programs for establishing loyalty within their channel.
+Companies have long relied on engagement incentives and rewards programs to establish loyalty within their channel.
 Customer or member redemption, without a doubt, is the foundation of any rewards program’s long-term success.
-This makes loyalty redemption rate as a powerful indicator to see whether your channel loyalty strategy is performing or not.
+This makes the loyalty redemption rate a powerful indicator of whether your channel loyalty strategy is performing.
+Thus, enabling your channel to redeem easily will be a win-win situation.
+What makes the difference here is the technological base you use to implement features that encourage redemption.

 Research on B2B loyalty has primarily focused on the main brand rather than the channel members.
 However, the existence of metrics like redemption rate today is promising since they imply special care for the customer aspect.
 There lies the awareness and the wish to understand your partners more behind these metrics.
 Like Apex Loyalty, platforms adopting these metrics are a gateway to a more fruitful loyalty experience.

-Research suggests customers who redeem rewards in loyalty programs tend to purchase more – both before and after the redeeming process.
+The “Your Loyalty Program Is Betraying You” article in Harward Business Review describes receiving a reward as a “pleasant association with the brand.”
+It’s great to evoke such feelings in a customer or business partner, but you also get material benefits.
+How?
+Research suggests customers who redeem rewards in loyalty programs tend to purchase more before and after the redeeming process.
 As controversial as it may sound, you encourage them to purchase more, even after they receive their share.
+We must, therefore, value it as an opportunity to influence future purchase behavior for a long-term commitment.

 Challenges in Increasing Redemption Rate

 Technically speaking, the loyalty redemption rate is the number you get by dividing the sum of points spent on rewards by the total number of points issued.
-However, various research unveils a general average loyalty redemption rate across trade ecosystems.
+However, research unveils a general average loyalty redemption rate across trade ecosystems.
 Brace yourselves: The redemption rate of an average rewards program is barely over 10%.
 What a pity, and what a loss of potential.
-Where did we actually make a mistake?
+Where did we make a mistake?

-On the other hand, you might have implemented a full-fledged loyalty platform like Apex Loyalty, and offered appealing rewards programs for your channel.
-But an important thing that shouldn’t go missed is that you cannot treat it as a single-time thing.
-Channel needs will change, channel interests will change, industry dynamics that each member operates in will change.
-We don’t stay the same person as we used to be, so treat your channel as such.
+On the other hand, you might have implemented a full-fledged loyalty platform like Apex Loyalty and offered appealing rewards programs for your channel.
+But an important thing that shouldn’t be missed is that you cannot treat it as a single-time thing.
+Channel needs and interests will change, and the industry dynamics in which each member operates will change.
+We don’t stay the same person we used to be, so treat your channel as such.
+If the rate is low in your loyalty program, below are some questions to ask yourself:

 • Are you offering different ways to earn points?